-A body goes through many changes when pregnant.
-One of the said changes might be acne.
+Your body goes through many changes when pregnant.
+One of those changes might be pregnancy acne.
 But don’t worry!
 This is completely natural and does not last forever.

 Pregnancy acne is a lot like regular acne in terms of how it looks.
 A pregnant woman may notice blemishes on her skin about six weeks after conception.
 This could last as long as the rest of the pregnancy or as short as the first two trimesters.
 If you don’t get any breakouts in the first trimester, you are likely in the clear for the rest of your pregnancy – lucky you!

 Pregnancy acne is caused by hormone changes, especially progesterone, that happen in a woman’s body during pregnancy.
 Progesterone helps maintain a comfortable environment in the uterus.

 While this is beneficial for the growing fetus, the increase of this hormone may have some adverse effects for the person with a uterus.
 Progesterone also stimulates the production of sebum, n oily substance made by your body that coats your skin for lubrication.
 When more of this is released, it can lead to oily skin and acne.